Marko-devops/Jenkins_pipeline_test_with_SonarQube/README.md

 I accessed the IAM Roles for the Jenkins EC2 instance and created a role named "s3BucketPolicy" with permissions for the "jenkinspipelines3bucket".
 I then returned to the Jenkins instance and attached the "s3BucketPolicy".
 This approach allows Jenkins to interact with the S3 bucket during pipeline execution without using AWS credentials.

+# Accessing Jenkins through a web browser

+#Additional tools installed:
+ - JDK -> Set up JDK with the name jdk17.
+Log in to Git Bash as the root user, then copy the path /usr/lib/jvm/java-17-openjdk-amd64 into Jenkins configuration.
+ - SonarQube Scanner, version 6.2.1.4610 named "sonar6.2".

+#Additional plugins installed:
+- SonarQube scanner
+- Build timestamp
+- Pipeline utility step
+- Aws steps

+In Jenkins, I navigated to SonarQube Servers, enabled Environment Variables, and gave the server the name "sonarserver" and then I entered the private IP of the SonarQube server with port :80.
+Next, I logged into the SonarQube server, generated a token named "sonartoken", and added it in Jenkins as a Secret Text credential.
+After saving it I selected the credential for the SonarQube server configuration and saved the settings again.

+# Accessing SonarQube through a web browser